Employment Benefits Can Be A Large Part Of Assets To Be Divided In A Divorce

 - Equity benefit plans, such as stock options or restricted stock units in the employer’s stock or

-If such benefits are a substantial part of your net worth, it is a good idea to consult with a knowledgeable attorney who can advise you of your rights and obligations concerning these assets.
+If such benefits are a substantial part of your net worth or your spouse’s net worth, it is a good idea to consult with a knowledgeable attorney who can advise you of your rights and obligations concerning these assets.

 Defining Community Interest